joomla-extensions/pkg_languagepack/README.md

 It then tries to zips generated through them through the ARS helpers to Amazon S3.

 ### Background
+Joomla used to host all it's downloads on Joomla Code.
+However since the project moved from SVN to Git and Github the website has not been updated and we are currently struggling to keep it up.

-In Joomla we have chosen Akeeba Release system for providing and tracking downloads on our [downloads site](https://downloads.joomla.org).
-However we need a place where our language translation teams can upload packs for their country.
-This package largely aims to fufill that need by providing a frontend interface for teams to upload specific language packs.
+We chose Akeeba Release system for providing and tracking CMS Downloads on our [downloads site](https://downloads.joomla.org) and migrated to this in 2017 (you can find the code powering the downloads site [on Github](https://github.com/joomla/downloads.joomla.org)).
+However we still needed a place where our language translation teams can upload language packs to complete the migration from Joomla Code.
+This extension fufills that need by providing a frontend interface for teams to upload specific language packs into Akeeba Release system.

+In the future it's anticipated that the [main translations page](https://community.joomla.org/translations.html) will instead be on the downloads site and using this component for a frontend.

 ### Implementation Information
 #### Applications